(How to Heal, Regulate Your Nervous System, and Trust Yourself Again)

 You need safety and clarity to trust yourself again.

-Why Is It So Hard to Trust Yourself After Narcissistic Abuse?
+Why Is it So Hard to Trust Yourself After Narcissistic Abuse?

 Because narcissistic abuse doesn’t just hurt emotionally, it changes your nervous system.